Mali Islamists destroy holy Timbuktu sites

 UNESCO's World Heritage Committee said this week it had accepted the request of the Malian government to place Timbuktu on its list of endangered heritage sites.

-"The Committee ... also asked Mali's neighbours to do all in their power to prevent the trafficking in cultural objects from these sites," it said of the risk of looting.
+"The Committee ... also asked Mali's neighbors to do all in their power to prevent the trafficking in cultural objects from these sites," it said of the risk of looting.

 The rebel seizure of the north came as the southern capital, Bamako, was struggling with the aftermath of a March 22 coup.

-Mali's neighbours are seeking U.N. backing for a military intervention to stabilise the country but Security Council members say they need more details on the mission being planned.
+Mali's neighbors are seeking U.N. backing for a military intervention to stabilize the country but Security Council members say they need more details on the mission being planned.

 (Writing and additional reporting by Mark John in Dakar; and John Irish in Paris; Editing by Roger Atwood)